NativeScript/docs-v7/docs/code-sharing/intro.md

+---
+title: Intro
+description: NativeScript Documentation - Intro to code sharing
+position: 10
+slug: code-sharing
+environment: angular
+previous_url: /intro
+---

 # Intro

 Since the beginning of Angular (even back in the days when we were calling it Angular 2), you could use NativeScript with Angular to build mobile apps.

 However, when you needed to build both a web and a native mobile app, you had to create two separate projects.
-With the dawn of `Schematics` and `ng add` this has changed.
+However this has changed with the dawn of **Schematics** and **ng add**.

 The Angular and NativeScript teams teamed up to create [nativescript-schematics](https://github.com/nativescript/nativescript-schematics), a schematic that enables you to build both web and mobile apps from a single project.

-> Please note that `@nativescript/schematics` works with `@angular/cli 6.1.0` or newer.
+> Please note that **@nativescript/schematics** works with **@angular/cli: 6.1.0** or newer.

 ## Code Sharing Project